How to get in-state college tuition

 This strategy works best if the community college has an articulation agreement with the four-year school you hope to attend later on.
 This means that your credits will automatically transfer as long as you maintain a certain GPA.

-While establishing in-state residency is the most direct path to qualifying for in-state tuition rates, there are several other options to explore, including reciprocity agreements with other states and regional exchange programs.
+Establishing in-state residency is the most direct path to qualifying for in-state tuition rates.
+If in-state residency is not an option, other options exist, including reciprocity agreements with other states and regional exchange programs.

-Even if you need to foot an out-of-state tuition bill, various types of financial aid can help you to lower costs.
-Ultimately with some research and planning, you can find avenues to keep your tuition costs in check, no matter where you decide to attend school.
+A student budget calculator can help you visualize just how much of a difference in-state or reduced tuition can make.
+With some research and planning, you can find avenues to keep your tuition costs in check, no matter where you decide to attend school.